kanishka-linux/kawaii-player/README.md

 	Once application is installed, launch the application using command **kawaii-player** or **kawaii-player-console** from the terminal.

 5. Alternative Method (only for gnu/linux systems): Users have to manually install all the dependencies listed below.
 Then they should clone the repository and go to kawaii_player.
-Open terminal in that directory and run 'python3 install.py' (or 'python install.py' if default python points to python3).
-Application launcher will be created in '~/.local/share/applications/'.
-Or they can simply click (or execute using command line) **'kawaii-player-start'** shell script located in the directory to start the player directly **without copying files anywhere**.
+Then they can simply click (or execute using command line) **'kawaii-player-start'** shell script located in the directory to start the player directly **without copying files anywhere**.

 # Dependencies